jacobwilki01/DebatePracticeRoundCreator/README.md

 # DebatePracticeRoundCreator
-Simple Google Apps script that creates a Google Form and Spreadsheet for KU Debate to streamline practice round schedule.
+Simple Google Apps script that creates a Google Form and Spreadsheet for KU Debate to streamline practice round scheduling.

 # How to Use
 1.)
 Clone the following spreadsheet to your Google Account: https://docs.google.com/spreadsheets/d/1prY46XTd29K88s5ND6LiPWJl1KLEo_NyD71Hv83kfVM/edit?usp=sharing